A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Network Layer

 Machine Learning-based IDS is the most promising anomaly-based IDS because it can gradually improve its performance by learning over time while performing a given task.
 Authors of \cite{hachimi2020multi} have used \gls{MLP} and \gls{SVM} enabled with kernel trick (KSVM) to classify and detect multi-stage jamming attacks in CRAN BBU pool.
-When it comes to O-RANs, self-organization and intelligence-based technologies will be extensively used in the deployment process \cite{gavrilovska2020cloud}.
+Regarding O-RANs, self-organization and intelligence-based technologies will be extensively used in the deployment process \cite{gavrilovska2020cloud}.